List of Rebelde characters: Diego Bustamante

 She finds out that it was just a misunderstanding and tries to get back with him, but he refuses, saying that he is tired of their on-and-off relationship.
 She then goes to find Diego's mom and brings her back, and that's when Diego and Roberta finally end up together for good.
-For the finale, they made out in a rowboat.
+For the finale, they make out in a rowboat.